-Documents vs. Records

-Controlled Documents Records

-Are revisable under formal review and approval.
+Controlled Documents Are revisable under formal review and approval.
 Are typically distributed on a scheduled basis.
 Usually provide a document status to reflect approval and use limitations.
-Are static documents and cannot be revised.
+Controlled Documents vs. Records Are static documents and cannot be revised.
 Has a secured index and storage location.
 Can only be corrected in accordance with approved process.